-Yellow Ribbon Arborvitae – Just as its name suggests, the foliage on this arborvitae shrub has a yellow to gold color.
-It is dense and narrow for smaller space, but requires some maintenance and care from drying winds in winter.
+Yellow Ribbon Arborvitae – Just as its name suggests, the foliage on this arborvitae shrub has a yellow/gold color.
+It is dense and narrow for smaller spaces, but requires some maintenance and care from drying winds in winter.

 Berries not just for food

 Yes, plants with berries and cherries are great for eating, but ones that hold their berries through winter are great assets in the garden.
 These plants add color even after leaves have fallen, and can even attract birds for a winter snack.
 These three plants have bright red berries that will stand out in the middle of a snow storm.

 Winterberry – A small shrub with lots of small berry clusters that last through late winter.
 Both the male and female will need to be planted in order to set fruit.

 Thornless Cockspur Hawthorn – An ornamental tree best known for its spring flowers and fall color.
 This tree with bright red berries is just as impressive in winter.

 Bailey Highbush Cranberry – This medium sized shrub is great for mass planting and will look its best come fall and winter when the red foliage and berries take over.